sleverbor/LittleLemon/README.md

 You can go to /restaurant to view the logo from the static assets

 The db is set up to connect with root and '', so change it in settings.py if yours is different.

+Run python3 manage.py test to run the tests in restaurant/test.py